ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.4.10, May 1, 2016
+- Add a check box to select the exporting styles (Command Prompt only / CSV file)
+- Keep the entry fields uncleared when open file dialog is canceled

 ### v1.4.8, April 29, 2016
 - * Resolve an issue where the search fails when a br tag is in the target segment